ejgallego/coq-lsp/CONTRIBUTING.md

 ### Compilation

+#### Opam/Dune
 The server project uses a standard OCaml development setup based on Opam and Dune.

-To build it, you'll need an environment with the dependencies stated in `coq-lsp.opam`.

-`make` will compile the server (the `coq-lsp` binary, to be found in `_build/install/default/bin/coq-lsp`).
+1. Install the dependencies (the complete updated list of dependencies can be found in `coq-lsp.opam`).

+    ```sh
+    opam install cmdliner yojson uri dune-build-info menhir ocamlfind zarith sexplib ppx_deriving ppx_sexp_conv ppx_compare ppx_hash ppx_import ppx_deriving_yojson
+    ```
-As of today the `main` branch uses some submodules, be sure they are properly initialized (`make submodules-init`).

-(We plan to get rid of the submodules soon)
+2. Initialize submodules (as of today the `main` branch uses some submodules, which we plan to get rid of soon)

+    ```sh
+    make submodules-init
+    ```

+3. Compile the server (the `coq-lsp` binary can be found in `_build/install/default/bin/coq-lsp`).

+    ```sh
+    make
+    ```

-You can also use the regular `dune build @check` etc... targets.
+Alternatively, you can also use the regular `dune build @check` etc... targets.

 #### Nix

 We have a Nix flake that you can use.
-For development, in the case of the server, simply run `nix develop`.
+For development it suffices to run `nix develop`.

-If you do
+With the following line you can save the configuration in a Nix profile which will prevent the `nix store gc` from deleting the entries:
 ```
 nix develop --profile nix/profiles/dev
 ```

-You can save the configuration in a Nix profile which will prevent the `nix store gc` from deleting the entries.

-You can do:
+You can also use the following line to reuse the same profile:
 ```
 nix develop nix/profiles/dev
 ```
-To reuse the same profile.

 In the case of the client, we expose separate shells, e.g client-vscode, would be